The illusion of acceleration in the retarded Lienard-Wiechert electromagnetic field: Source particle at rest

+a little bit different from what we expect from classical electrodynamics.
+The four-force (\ref{eq:60fourforce}) is what we get when the Coulombian force $\vec{F} = Q q \vec{R} / R^3$ in equation (\ref{eq:fourforce}) is multiplied by $\Gamma$.
+The four-force (\ref{eq:60fourforce}) is still orthogonal to the four-velocity of the test particle.

-Finally, one could not simply eliminate the extra $\Gamma$ factor by postulate, since that would destroy the balance between action and reaction.
-As proven in Appendix C, the two $\Gamma$ factors for action and reaction are equal to each other only when each particle moves in a radial direction relative to the other particle.
+Although the extra $\Gamma$ factor is unexpected, we cannot simply eliminate it by postulate, since that would destroy the balance between action and reaction.
+As proven in Appendix C, the two $\Gamma$ factors for action and reaction are equal to each other only when each particle, relative to the other particle, is moving only in the radial direction.